drewlesueur/neckbrace/README.markdown

 ## Diferences from backbone.js

 * One class for everything.
-A single class handles a model and a collectoin
+A single class handles a model and a collection
 * There is no extra view.
 The `append`, and `render` methods of the model are essentially the view.
 `append` is for when the model is created--how it gets appended to the dom. `render` is usually for when the model is updated.
 * binding and trigger are per-class instead of per-object.
 You just have the `triggers` property on the class.
 It is just an hash of the triggers.
 You don't have to manually bind.
+* Models can be fully nested.
+This can be helpful for storing to a mongodb backend.

 Still working out kinks